H4RNS/StatsBoardOverhaul/README.md

 ## Custom:
 - Time Stats: Displayed In (Hours/Mins) or (Mins) or (Seconds)
 - Clear The Following: (Time LIFETIME) or (Time SESSION) or (Tag LIFETIME) or (Tag SESSION)
-- Profile Picture Set It To Whatever You Want! (.png Files ONLY)
+- Profile Picture Set It To Whatever You Want! (.png Files ONLY) - Not work quite yet

 # How To Use Profile Pictures:
 (FOLDER WILL BE INCLUDED WITH THE FILE ON DOWNLOAD PLACE BOTH IN PLUGINS)